The profit lies in the purchase - buying prescription drugs correctly

 This led to an additional profit of over 10,000 euros per year.
 Without any changes in sales.

-A rural pharmacy reduced its stock levels by 12% by redefining minimum stock levels and only ordering rare preparations when required.
+A rural pharmacy reduced its inventory by 12% by redefining minimum stock levels and ordering rare medications only as needed.

-The result: less capital tied up, lower losses due to expiry and a noticeable improvement in profitability.
+The result: less capital tied up in inventory, lower losses due to expiration, and a noticeable improvement in profitability.

 Tips for economical pharmacy purchasing